ECB set to hold course in face of deflation fears

 This has been tried out in recent years by the Danish central bank while Switzerland has threatened similar.
 Such a move could temper the euro but there is less evidence that it would succeed in increasing lending.

-Buying government assets with newly created money - as favoured on a massive scale by the U.S Federal Reserve, Bank of Japan and Bank of England - is a trickier prospect for the euro zone even though Bundesbank chief Jens Weidmann, normally a hardliner, has said it would be possible.
+Buying government assets with newly created money - as favored on a massive scale by the U.S. Federal Reserve, Bank of Japan and Bank of England - is a trickier prospect for the euro zone even though Bundesbank chief Jens Weidmann, normally a hardliner, has said it would be possible.

 Only if deflation really looks like taking hold, will opposition to that be overcome.